 Auberge du Vieux-Port, 97 Rue de la Commune E, Montréal, QC, Canada, +1 888 660 7678

 LHotel, a popular choice by many for its location, is surrounded by numerous museums, monuments, art galleries, cafés and shops.
 The original building, once used as the head office of the Montreal City and District Savings Bank, was designed by Michel Laurent and built in 1870.
-There’s an impressive collection of private Pop and contemporary art at this hotel (one of the largest collections in North America, in fact), making the walls pop and guests intrigued by its décor.
+There’s an impressive collection of private Pop and contemporary art at this hotel (one of the largest collections in North America, in fact).
 Whether you’re in the halls, lobby, or staying in one of the guest rooms, you’ll have the chance to see works by Andy Warhol, Roy Lichtenstein, Robert Indiana, Chagall and Botero.

 LHotel, 262 Rue Saint-Jacques, Montréal, QC, Canada, +1 514 985 0019

-The highly acclaimed Ritz-Carlton, located in Golden Square Mile, is known to attract many high profile clienteles and celebrities (Queen Elizabeth II, Winston Churchill and Richard Nixon have all stayed at this location), and with its beautiful greenhouse, carefully manicured garden, and famous Maison Boulud Restaurant, it’s apparent why this is the first choice for many.
-Aside from the incredible interior and décor, the Ritz Carlton offers residencies for various artists and projects, with one currently on display featuring florist Jean-Pascal Lemire’s work, Bouquet par Jean-Pascal.
+The highly acclaimed Ritz-Carlton, located in Golden Square Mile, is known to attract many high profile clients and celebrities (Queen Elizabeth II, Winston Churchill and Richard Nixon have all stayed at this location), and with its beautiful greenhouse, carefully manicured garden, and famous Maison Boulud Restaurant, it’s apparent why this is the first choice for many.
+Aside from the incredible interior and décor, the Ritz Carlton offers residencies for various artists and projects.

 Ritz-Carlton Montreal, 1228 Rue Sherbrooke O, Montréal, QC, Canada, +1 514 842 4212